 Skip to main content

-Look at the finished Pre-Authorization Travel Form.
-If the faculty member chose “Student” as the Primary Beneficiary, follow the instructions below.
+1. Look at the finished Pre-Authorization Travel Form.
+If the faculty member chose “Student” as the Primary Beneficiary, follow these steps.
+(If they chose “University,” go to University Benefit via Web Travel/Concur.

 • The department will issue payment to your student account and you will be responsible for all expenses, including airfare and registration.

-• Any money you receive before the trip must be accounted for after the trip.
+• Any money you receive before the trip must be accounted for, meaning you will have to provide receipts.

 • Make sure to get receipts for everything (except meals).
 Credit card statements will be rejected!